p16/ReactMatrix/README.md

 - the header cells cannot be resized to less then 100px and more than 500px
 - fixed columns are on the left only
+- the matrix is rendered all at the same time